FluentValidation/FluentValidation/docs/additional-options.md

 By default, the severity level of every validation rule is `Error`.
 Available options are `Error`, `Warning`, or `Info`.

-## Returning Custom Codes using ErrorCode
+## Custom Error Codes

-A custom error code can also be associated with validation rules by using the `WithErrorCode` method.
+A custom error code can also be associated with validation rules by calling the `WithErrorCode` method.
 We could modify the Surname rule with the following:
-The `ErrorCode` can be useful in providing error messages for lookup.
-At a high level:

 ```csharp
 RuleFor(person => person.Surname).NotNull().WithErrorCode("ERR1234");